-Oral health is defined as ‘a standard of health of the oral and related tissues that enables an individual to eat, speak, and socialise without active disease, discomfort, or embarrassment and that contributes to general wellbeing’ ( cited in (, p.55)).
-Therefore, it is more than simply the absence of disease in the oral cavity; it is a standard of oral functioning that enables comfortable participation in everyday activities.
+Oral health is defined as ‘a standard of health of the oral and related tissues that enables an individual to eat, speak and socialise without active disease, discomfort or embarrassment’ ( cited in , p.1).
+It is more than simply the absence of disease in the oral cavity; it is a standard of oral functioning that enables comfortable participation in everyday activities.

-Two major threats to oral health are dental caries and periodontal disease .
-Dental caries is caused by acid-producing bacteria living in the mouth, which proliferate on sweet and sticky food.
-Caries is reversible in its early stages, but, if untreated, can cause irreversible damage.
-Periodontal disease (affecting the gums) is caused by bacterial infection associated with poor oral hygiene, infrequent dental visits, age, smoking, low education and income levels, and certain medical conditions , especially diabetes mellitus and osteoporosis .
+The two most common oral diseases are caries and periodontal disease .
+Dental caries is caused by acid-producing bacteria living in the mouth, which proliferate on foods high in sugar.
+Caries is reversible in its early stages, but, if untreated, can cause pain, abscesses and eventually lead to tooth loss.
+Periodontal disease (affecting the gums) is caused by bacterial infection associated with poor oral hygiene, infrequent dental visits, age, tobacco use, and certain health conditions (such as diabetes and CVD).

 Periodontal diseases, including gingivitis and periodontitis, are more common among Indigenous children and adults than among their non-Indigenous counterparts .
-Children rarely develop severe periodontal disease, but gingivitis is relatively common, particularly among older children .
-Gingival bleeding, a common symptom of gingivitis, was more common among Indigenous children in NSW and SA than among their non-Indigenous counterparts in 2000-2003 (information is not available for other states and territories).
-Gingival bleeding was around three times more common among Indigenous children aged 13-14 years in NSW than among their non-Indigenous counterparts.
-Almost one-half (49%) of Indigenous 12 year-olds in SA had gingival bleeding, compared with less than one-quarter (23%) of non-Indigenous children in the same age-group.
-Around 60% of Indigenous children living in remote communities showed some evidence of gingivitis and 21% of children were at moderate risk of developing gingivitis.
+Children rarely develop severe periodontal disease but gingivitis is relatively common, particularly among older children .
+Gingival bleeding, a common symptom of gingivitis, was generally more common among Indigenous children living in NSW and SA in 2000-2003 than among their non-Indigenous counterparts (information is not available for other states and territories).
+Gingival bleeding was around three times more common among Indigenous children aged 13-14 years living in NSW than among their non-Indigenous counterparts.
+Almost one-half (49%) of Indigenous 12 year-olds living in SA had gingival bleeding, compared with 23% of non-Indigenous 12 year-olds.
+Around 60% of Indigenous children living in remote communities across Australia showed some evidence of gingivitis and 21% of children were at moderate risk of developing gingivitis.
 Almost 42% of Indigenous children aged 15-16 years were at moderate risk and 25% were at high risk of developing gingivitis.

-The 2004-2006 NSAOH found that around 27% of Indigenous adults aged 15-74 years had gingivitis .
-The prevalence of moderate or severe periodontitis was about 1.3 times higher for Indigenous people than for non-Indigenous people.
-Similarly, more Indigenous adults had slightly higher levels of deep (4+mm) periodontal pockets and clinical attachment loss than did their non-Indigenous counterparts.
+The 2004-2006 NSAOH found that 27% of Indigenous people aged 15 years and older had gingivitis .
+The prevalence of moderate or severe periodontitis was about 1.3 times higher for Indigenous people than that for non-Indigenous people.

-Indigenous people were affected by periodontal diseases at younger ages than were non-Indigenous people .
+Indigenous people are affected by periodontal diseases at younger ages than non-Indigenous people .
 The NSAOH found that the prevalence of moderate or severe periodontitis was around twice as high among Indigenous people aged 15-34 years than among non-Indigenous people in the same age-group (14% compared with 7.3%).
 The prevalence of both deep periodontal pockets and clinical attachment loss were higher for Indigenous people aged 15-34 years than for their non-Indigenous counterparts: 18% compared with 13%, and 24% compared with 17%, respectively.
-The prevalence of tooth sites with deep periodontal pockets was more than twice as high for Indigenous people as it was for non-Indigenous people in this age range (1.3% compared with 0.6%).
+The prevalence of tooth sites with deep periodontal pockets was more than twice as high for Indigenous people as it was for non-Indigenous people in this age-group (1.3% compared with 0.6%).

-Edentulism, or complete tooth loss, reflects both poor oral hygiene and past surgical approaches to the treatment of oral diseases that relied largely on extractions .
-The 2004-2006 NSAOH found that edentulism was strongly correlated to age: less than 2% of adults aged 35-54 years had complete tooth loss, but this increased to 36% for people 75 years and older.
-The age distribution of edentulism for Indigenous people was noticeably different from that of other Australians.
-For people aged 35-54 years, edentulism was around five times more common among Indigenous people (7.6%) than among non-Indigenous people (1.6%).
+Edentulism, or complete tooth loss, reflects both extensive oral disease and past surgical approaches to the treatment of oral diseases that relied largely on extractions .
+The 2004-2006 NSAOH found that edentulism increased with age for both Indigenous and non-Indigenous populations, but the age distribution of edentulism among Indigenous people was noticeably different from that of other Australians.
+Edentulism was almost five times more common among Indigenous people (7.6%) aged 35-54 years than among their non-Indigenous counterparts (1.6%).
 For people aged 55-74 years, 21% of Indigenous people suffered from edentulism compared with 14% of non-Indigenous people.